zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-04-activities-repo.md

-# Activity 4: Set up the COMP0035 coding activities project
+# 4. Set up the COMP0035 coding activities project

 ## Create a copy of the repository using the 'fork' method